 Types of Nail Gun Injuries

-- Puncture wounds - Nails account for more than 90% of puncture wounds cases.
-These injuries carry the risk of severe infection, depending on the depth of wound and cleanliness of the nail when it entered.
+- Puncture wounds – Nails account for more than 90% of puncture wound cases.
+These injuries carry the risk of severe infection, depending on the depth of the wound and the cleanliness of the nail when it enters.

 - Brain damage - Loose nails often strike the head or face resulting in brain damage.
 Workers who suffer these nail-related brain injuries may be confronted with confusing lifestyle changes.
 The physical damage may be small, but simple tasks can become difficult or even impossible.
 The person may experience memory loss and more serious deficits from which they may never recover.